fieldtrip/website/development/project/code_review.md

 There exists a function `ft_test` (located in the utilities folder) that was meant to provide much of this functionality.
 However, it has largely gone unused (the dashboard does not use it) and undocumented (it is only mentioned in passing in one location in the documentation).
 It includes a custom implementation of (unit)test functionality that is also provided by Matlab itself.
 Because it is a custom implementation, it cannot use the additional functionality that is available within the Matlab unittest framework (e.g. reporting in jUnit format), does not allow potential testers to use the Matlab provided documentation to improve the functionality, and does not let developers that are familiar with the Matlab unittest framework to build on that knowledge.

 Using `matlab.unittest.TestCase` enables various additional features.
 One feature is the use of setup methods, teardown methods and fixtures.
 These can be used to reset the matlab session to a correct state for the next test also when a test does error, to close all figure windows after a test, or to temporarily manipulate what directories are on the path.
 Another feature is the ability to easily collect code coverage information, which can be used to identify functions that are not or only poorly tested, through the CodeCoveragePlugin.
 The code coverage result can be exported in Cobertura XML format, which is a generally used format in continuous integration pipelines, and where various tools are available to help interpret the results.
-One such tool is ReportGenerator (https://github.com/danielpalme/ReportGenerator ), which has the ability to merge multiple reports.
+One such tool is [ReportGenerator](https://github.com/danielpalme/ReportGenerator), which has the ability to merge multiple reports.

 **Recommendations** : To enable developers to run a valid subset of the tests